tu-studio/hpc-cluster-ml-workflow/README.md

 # HPC-Cluster-ML-Workflow

-A structured workflow template for audio ML research on the [HPC Cluster of ZECM - TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
-This template integrates state-of-the-art tools, including DVC, Docker and TensorBoard, to provide comprehensive development and managment capabilities for audio machine learning experiments.
-The workflow is ideally suited for projects that involve managing multiple experiments over an extended period.
+This repository provides a structured workflow template for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
+It incorporates cutting-edge tools, including DVC, Docker, and TensorBoard, to offer comprehensive development and management capabilities for audio machine learning experiments.
+This approach is especially well-suited to projects that require the management of multiple experiments over an extended period.

 ## Features
 - **Reproducible Experiments**:
-  - Comprehensive versioning of dependencies, pipelines, and artifacts.
+  - Enables end-to-end reproduction of artifacts through comprehensive versioning of dependencies, pipeline definitions and artifacts.
-  - Containerized execution environments ensure consistent and repeatable results across different systems.
+  - Ensures consistent and repeatable results across different systems through containerized execution environments.
 - **Resource Optimization**: Efficient storage management through a shared cache system of DVC, optimizing resource utilization across experiments.
 - **Automation**: Streamlined workflows for builds, data pipelines, parallel execution, and remote syncing, minimizing manual intervention and enhancing productivity.
 - **HPC Integration**: